 Creole Aioli makes a fun dipping sauce for homemade french fries

 That’s kind of a thing in restaurants in our area these days.
 Whatever little finger food snack being served is dressed up with an aioli or other type of sauce for dipping.
 Of course, if you want to go old school you can stick with traditional ketchup, but we think it’s fun to update an old classic and this is a great way to do it.
 The aioli comes together in just a few minutes.
 You can kick it up with a little hot sauce, but if heat isn’t your thing just leave that out.
 It’s still way flavorful.
+An alternative dipping sauce is Remoulade.
+Are you a fan?
+We’ve got a great recipe.

 If you love Cajun spices as much as we do check out Gouda Grits with Cajun Spice – just one of several recipes on Biscuits and Burlap using this flavorful blend.